 Before he could show her his steam powered giraffe and robot band, Delilah had died.
 Her passing left a void in Peter's heart where a bitter contention and unquenched desire had once raged.

 In his grief and despair, Peter threw himself back into his work, unable to face the reality of Delilah's death.
 But his judgment was clouded, and not with love and ambition as it had been before.
 Now he worked with an unholy fervor, willing his mind to escape and willing his creation to aid in the process.
 It was dangerous for such a brilliant man to work recklessly, and out of his misery came a phenomenal accident.

-Late one night, as Peter worked on his final musical robot, he experimented with the application of Blue Matter.
-After a series of manipulations that Peter himself could not recall, a rift to another plane of reality appeared inside the Walter Manor.
-And with it, the robot itself came into being, ingrained with the incomprehensible quality of the newly created fissure in time and space.
+Late one night, as Peter worked on his final musical robot, he experimented with the application of Blue Matter on one of his robots.
+After a series of manipulations that Peter himself could not recall, a rift to another plane of reality appeared inside the Walter Manor and the robot ingrained with the incomprehensible quality of the newly created fissure in time and space.
 Walter had mastered harnessing Blue Matter even more effectively.
 In his fervid fixation with the death of his beloved, life had sprung from his obsessive madness, and the seemingly organic artificial intelligence of the robots became something of legend.

 Delilah's death was a tragedy in many aspects, and she was missed by many.
 Her innovations in the field of chemistry were punctuated unfairly by her gender.
 It was rare in her time for a woman to seek knowledge and a career, and Delilah was therefore somewhat of a trail blazer, despite her wishes to be viewed as a scientist first and a woman second.
 And so, news of her untimely death spread to the far reaches of the Earth, where it found the ear of the shamed Thadeus Becile.